 There are 2 things you can do:

-1. Present a proposal
+Present a Proposal

 By preparing and presenting a clear, well-researched proposal, L&D professionals can demonstrate the value of the training and gain buy-in from stakeholders.
 A proposal is particularly important and even indispensable if you need a stakeholder to release funds for the training program to go ahead.